 The New Year has started with quite an expansion of work I do.

 Seeing a need developing within the community for basic foot care the cumulation of the last 2 years of work has resulted in a new qualification as a Foot Health Professional.
 Training at The SMAE Institute, which had it’s centenary celebrations last year, I chose to do a 60 point university accredited course which allows me to go on to do further training to become a podiatrist should I wish.
-For the moment however I am feeling very ‘essayed out’!
+For the moment however I am feeling somewhat ‘essayed out’!

 Something I have enjoyed over the past decade is Tai Chi and as some of you know I have encouraged you to take it up as it may be of benefit to you too.
 These slow, meditative strengthening exercises may look mild but is quite powerful and therefore useful.